-Jay S. Winuk is co-founder and vice president of the 9/11 Day Observance and MyGoodDeed, the nonprofit organization that annually organizes the September 11 National Day of Service and Remembrance.
+Jay S. Winuk is co-founder and executive vice president of the 9/11 Day Observance and MyGoodDeed, the nonprofit organization that annually organizes the September 11 National Day of Service and Remembrance.

 On September 11, 2001, Jay’s brother Glenn J. Winuk, an attorney, volunteer firefighter and EMT, was killed in the line of duty at the World Trade Center.
 Inspired by his brother’s devotion to community service and courageous actions, Jay joined David Paine in 2002 as co-founder in helping to build the 9/11 Day Observance initiative.
 He has become a passionate advocate for volunteering and national service.